 This is one of the biggies and it’s something you need to get straight right from the start of your tenancy agreement.
 No one bedroom is the same in a shared student house.
 It’s not like Halls of Residence.
 They come in all different shapes and sizes, each with good and bad points.
 So, if you all move in together at the same time into a shared house, you need to decide between yourselves who has which room.
 You could draw lots and leave it all to luck or you could price the larger and better rooms more than the smaller or poorer ones.
 You could also rotate them and change room every new term.
-Either way, agree form the start and stick to it to avoid any falling out with friends.
+Either way, agree from the start and stick to it to avoid any falling out with friends.

 Many student houses can be pretty grim and damp is not unusual.
 Living in a damp house is not a nice experience so it’s one to avoid.
 We’re not expecting you to have the knowledge of a building surveyor, but when you’re looking around a property, look for telltale signs of damp.
 Damp, musty smells.
 Mould or mildew on walls, floors or ceilings that feel cold or damp.
 Lifting or peeling wallpaper.
 Condensation on windows.
 Dark or discoloured patches on walls or plaster.
 If in doubt, get your mum and dad to check out the place as they’ll spot things you won’t.